aleksantari/camera_calibration/README.md

 # Camera Calibration Tool with Web GUI

-This project is built with the OpenCV camera calibration open-source framework.
+I build this project with the OpenCV camera calibration open-source framework.
 It provides a web-based GUI for calibrating your camera by detecting a chessboard pattern in images.
 Users can either **upload a set of images** of a chessboard or **use their laptop’s webcam** to capture images in real time.
 Once you collect enough images, the tool generates a `.yml` file containing your camera’s intrinsic parameters and distortion coefficients.

 ---